Vlogo11/pocketcomputermanager_exe/README.md

 <a href="https://www.buymeacoffee.com/vlogo11" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="20" width="100"></a>
 # Pocket Computer Manager
 ## Main Advantages - A Software, That Makes Your Life Faster
-- Everything you need, in a clean, user-friendly and portable program
+- Everything you need, in a clean, user-friendly, and portable program
 - It gives you almost all the features that you can find in those separate programs (Not everything is implemented, that's just a plan)
   - Windows File Explorer
   - Windows Task Manager